 Want more details about how other family members are behaving behind the wheel?

 TrueMotion is one of the only apps that tracks driving details like speed, whether the driver uses their phone during transport, and real-time location tracking so parents always know where their teen drivers are and how they got there.
-Also available for both Android and iOS devices.

-If you were hurt or a loved one was killed in an accident caused by a careless driver, please call The Frickey Law Firm at 303-237-7373 or contact us online for a free consultation.
+If you were hurt or a loved one was killed in an accident caused by a careless driver, call The Frickey Law Firm at 303-237-7373 or contact us online for a free consultation.